-The following table summarizes the total transaction price, the allocation of the total transaction price to the identified performance obligations under the arrangement (including those performance obligations that were completed as of the May 2020 contract modification date as of December 31, 2022) (in thousands):
+The following table summarizes the total transaction price, the allocation of the total transaction price to the identified performance obligations under the arrangement (including those performance obligations that were completed as of the May 2020 contract modification date as of December 31, 2021 (in thousands):

-Transaction Decembe

-Ide-cel - 1 bb21217

-Upfront non-refundable payments received prior to May 2020 contract modification (1) \$ 120,000 \$ 15,000

-Allocated portion of the upfront non-refundable payment received in connection with the Amended Ide-cel CCPS and bb21217 License Agreement (2) 184,029 15,971
+December 31, 2021 Ide-cel bb21217 Upfront non-refundable payments received prior to May 2020 contract modification (1) \$ 120,000 \$ 15,000 Allocated portion of the upfront non-refundable payment received in connection with the Amended Ide-cel CCPS and bb21217 License Agreement (2) 184,029 15,971 Estimated variable consideration (3) 83,900 1,803 \$ 387,929 \$ 32,774

-bb21217 co-develop and co-promote opt-out payment received in 2022 10,000

-Estimated variable consideration (3) 83,900

-\$ 387,929 \$ 40,971

-(1) Composed of all up-front payments and fees and milestone payments received under the related agreements.
-This consideration was allocated to the performance obligations under the agreements based on a relative standalone selling price ("SSP") basis.
+- (1) Composed of all up-front payments and fees and milestone payments received under the related agreements.
+This consideration was allocated to the performance obligations under the agreements based on a relative standalone selling price ("SSP") basis. - (2) This represents the portion of the \$200.0 million up-front payment received under the Amended Ide-cel CCPS and Amended bb21217 License Agreement which was allocated to ide-cel and bb21217. - (3) Estimated variable consideration represents the estimated reimbursement from BMS for the manufacture of vectors and associated payload through development.